QNetITQ/WaveFox/README.md

 * MacOS 11 and newer (Partial support)
 * Windows 7/8 (Partial support)

-Partial support means that all system-specific lines of code, except important ones, are removed.
-Important lines of code will not be updated in the future.
-Code lines shared between supported and unsupported systems will continue to be updated.
-The author will no longer check the style under these operating systems personally.
+#### Partial support
+The style works under these systems, but has not been tested by the author.
+Visual effects unique to these systems (Aero / Vibration, etc.) are not supported, but will work if Mozilla activates them by default

 ## Features
 * All themes supported (Tabs can be difficult to distinguish with some themes from the repository)